nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-implement-features-using-branches.md

 1. Evolution of the Search screen
 2. A connector to fetch data from an ERP system and add them automatically on the contract document types inside the Nuxeo Platform

 These two features will be developed at the same time but the second one will take more time than the first one.
-They need to go on production at the end of the first feature without waiting for the second one.&nbsp;
+They need to go on production at the end of the first feature without waiting for the second one.

 The scenario for this how-to is the following:

 *   A first version of the Studio project has been approved and deployed in production.
 *   Two features are developed in two different features branches.
-*   Once the search screen is tested and approved, it is&nbsp;deployed in production.
+*   Once the search screen is tested and approved, it is deployed in production.
-*   The connector is developed on the other feature branch.&nbsp;
+*   The connector is developed on the other feature branch.
 *   After the connector is tested and approved, it is deployed in production.
 *   A second version of the Studio project is ready that includes the two brand new features.